 Those figures might change even without negotiating on your part.
 Consumer dissatisfaction, particularly with the amount sellers must pay to buyers' agents, led to a major 2023 court ruling.
 A Missouri court found that the National Association of Realtors (NAR) had, along with some residential brokerage firms, conspired to artificially inflate home-sale commissions.
 The court ordered damage payments totaling $1.78 billion.
 That case will wind its way through appeals courts for some years, but similar lawsuits are already being filed in other areas.
 What's more, real estate agents could find themselves facing new and tough questions from clients.

-Reducing your commission as little as 0.5% could result in big savings -- for example, saving 0.5% on a $400,000 home sale would be an additional $2,000 in your pocket.
+No matter how this all plays out, reducing the commission you'll pay to your real estate agent by as little as 0.5% could result in big savings—for example, saving 0.5% on a $400,000 home sale would be an additional $2,000 in your pocket.

 Studies have found that sellers who negotiate to cut their real estate commission can do so with little risk of getting worse service.
-Many real estate agents are hungry for business and often willing to find some financial middle ground.
+Many real estate agents are hungry for business and willing to find financial middle ground.